There is at least one positive tramping in the South Island during winter and up to mid-spring, that’s late May to around October.

 Greenstone Track Note the Caples is highly avalanche prone.

-North-west Circuit and Southern Circuit on Stewart Island/Rakiura
+Southern Circuit on Stewart Island/Rakiura

 There are many tracks with a serious avalanche or deep snow potential that should be avoided in winter/spring months.
 These are popular tracks which are high on the list to avoid: